robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 To import a library into a suite or resource file the `Library` setting is used in the `*** Settings ***` section followed by the name of the library.
 The name of the library is case-sensitive and should be taken from the library's keyword documentation.
 By default, libraries in Robot Framework are implemented in Python and the name of the library is the name of the Python module that contains the library implementation.
 Alternatively a library can be imported using the path to the Python module file.
-See [Import Paths](#import-paths).
+See [2.4.3 Import Paths](Chapter_2_Getting_Started.md#243-import-paths).

 Be aware that the library [`BuiltIn`](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html) is always imported invisibly and does not need to be imported explicitly.